Postpartum Therapy for Moms with Depression and Anxiety

 You will receive individualized care that validates your experiences and empowers you to thrive as a mom.

-I offer flexible therapy options for moms in Missouri and Florida, including secure teletherapy and text-based therapy.
+I offer flexible therapy options for moms in Missouri and Florida, including secure telehealth, text-based therapy and in person sessions.
 No matter where you are, you can access compassionate, professional support from the comfort of your home.

 If you or someone you love is experiencing postpartum mood or anxiety challenges, additional resources are available through Postpartum Support International, a trusted organization dedicated to supporting new parents.